jefcooper/fem-dictionary-web-app/README.md

 ### Bugs and Finishing Steps

-- "bogus" shows bullets not aligned for synonyms on individual definitions.
-Phonetic pronunciation not showing, so api not returning root level pronunciation, need to go into list and get first if not found.
+- ~~"bogus" shows bullets not aligned for synonyms on individual definitions.
+Phonetic pronunciation not~~ ~~showing, so api not returning root level pronunciation, need to go into list and get first if not found.~~
+- pronunciation not found on root, showing 'undefined'.
+Find in list and/or show blank instead of undefined.

 ### Useful resources